C191068/Ali_Khatami_Ether.js5/README.md

 Here in this section we will create a transaction ourselves to understand what is actually going behind the scene <br>

+We will deploy the above contract again only by using pure transaction data <br>